airyhq/airy/docs/docs/getting-started/cli.md

 ## CLI

-> _Start, manage and test instances of Airy Core right from the terminal_
+> _Start, manage, and test instances of Airy Core right from the terminal_

 The Airy CLI is a developer tool to help you build, test, and manage Airy directly from your terminal.